corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-flows.md

 ## Point-to-point messaging

-Corda networks use point-to-point messaging, instead of a global broadcast.
+Corda networks use point-to-point messaging, instead of a global broadcast model.
 To update the ledger, network participants must specify what information needs to be sent, to which counterparties, and in what order.

 Here is a visualisation of Alice and Bob agreeing a ledger update using this process: